mastaehe/bonsaiai.github.io/source/includes/tutorial1/_overview.html.md

 Now that you’ve gotten a taste of Reinforcement Learning, let us begin by downloading the code for this tutorial and creating a new BRAIN on the Bonsai Platform for training.

 As mentioned in the introduction, you’ll need to have the Bonsai CLI installed before you can run these commands.
-If you haven’t previously done so, please [Install the CLI][4].
+If you haven’t already done so, please [Install the CLI][4].

 ```shell
 git clone https://github.com/BonsaiAI/bonsai-tutorials.git